medmes/keycloak-monitoring-spi/README.md

 # keycloak spi for prometheus, exposing metrics

+> **⚠️ WARNING: This project is archived and will no longer be maintained.
+No further updates, bug fixes, or security patches will be provided.
+Use it at your own risk.**

 # Keycloak SPI Metrics

 A [Service Provider](https://www.keycloak.org/docs/6.0/server_development/index.html#_providers) that extends Keycloak by adding a new endpoint.
 The endpoint should return metrics data ready to be scraped by [Prometheus](https://prometheus.io/).